khushboocodes/ResumAI/README.md

-## 💼 AI Resume Builder & Smart Job Matcher
+# 💼 AI Resume Builder & Smart Job Matcher

 An intelligent, dual-purpose web application that empowers users to create AI-enhanced resumes and receive personalized job role recommendations based on resume content.
-This solution leverages AI, NLP, and resume parsing to assist job seekers with career advancement
+This solution leverages AI, NLP, and resume parsing to assist job seekers with career advancement.

 ---

 ## 📸 Demo Screenshots